 On St. Urho’s day, I set up a bowl of red grapes, french bread, and cheddar cheese so my kids can participate in the fun holiday too.
 The kids can wear purple too and participate in the fun.

 Happy Hour Snack

 For a tasty happy hour snack add Mediterranean parmesan cheese, Wisconisn cheddar cheese, buttered French bread, and red grapes to the plate.
-I simply couldn’t wait, I had to try both the Zinfandel and the Chardonnay.
+I simply couldn’t wait, I had to try both the Zinfandel and the Chardonnay, so I opened them both for a taste.
 While I completely loved both, I fell in love with the Chardonnay.
 It was so light and smooth without any unpleasant aftertaste.
 I enjoy both red and white wine, though I admit red is usually my favorite.

 For a tasty carbohydrate free appetizer with a glass of wine, try topping cucmber slices with Mediterranean Parmesan cheese slivers or any type of cheese.
 I love aged cheese with wine, so sensational together I’m convinced they were made for each other.
 Wisconsin aged cheese is my favorite!

-It’s so exciting to receive my wine shipment.
+It’s so exciting to me when I receive my California Wine Club shipment.
+A glass of wine is a great way to relax and enjoy some self-care as a mom.
 The wines are handcrafted and of very high quality.
 I am very pleased with their product and I will remain a member of their club for years to come.
 I love how there are different choices in the club for frequency of delivery.
 To learn more click on their gorgeous image below of red wine to access my affiliate link.

 Wine for Enjoyment